mikeybellissimo/LoRA-MPT/README.md

 license: apache-2.0
 ---
 # LoRA-MPT
 A repo to make it so that you can easily fine tune MPT-7B using LoRA.
+This uses the alpaca dataset but can easily be adapted to use another.

 ## Fine Tuning